Hornet is the world’s gay social network with over 40 million diverse users, providing a community home base that is available anytime, anywhere.

 - Hide your valuables and try not to bring them on first dates.

-- Don’t get drunk and think twice about drugs, especially on first meetings.
+- Don’t get drunk and think twice about drugs, especially at first meetings.

 - If you do go to someone’s place, and food or drinks are offered, please accept food or beverages with COMPLETE CAUTION.
 It is okay to say no.

 If you are in any way worried or suspicious about someone on Hornet, we are here to help.
 Simply report the profile inside the app.
-Also, you can always email us at email@example.com.
+If you want to give us more information, write to us at email@example.com.

 If you experience an immediate threat or attack, contact your local law enforcement straightaway – it is better to be safe.

-Important: If you live in an area where it is illegal to be gay, please check out our specific safety tips: How to be safe in Egypt?
+Important: If you live in an area where it is illegal to be gay, please check out our specific safety tips here.

-If you cannot find a solution in our FAQ, please write to us at email@example.com.
+If you cannot find a solution in our FAQ, please write to us at firstname.lastname@example.org.
 It is important that you include your Account ID so that we can trace your account.
-Your Account ID is located on your profile, right under your name, and begins with the “@” symbol.
+Your Account ID is located on your profile, on the top center of the screen, and begins with the “@” symbol.